simbody/simbody/CONTRIBUTING.md

 If you use Visual Studio, go to `Tools:Options:Text Editor:C/C++:Tabs`, set `tab size=indent size=4`, and check the `Insert spaces` button.
 Almost any editor has a similar option, and most can help you clean up a file that already has tabs in it.

 ### Naming conventions
-We do not believe it is helpful to attempt to encode too much information into symbol names; consequently we have fewer conventions than many systems.
-Much of the need for such conventions has passed with the wide availability of interactive language-sensitive code browsing and debugging, such as that provided by Visual Studio or Eclipse.
-Thus we do not use code letters to provide information that can easily be obtained while browsing code or debugging.
+We do not believe it is helpful to attempt to encode type information into symbol names (for example, beginning pointer names with a `p`).
+Much of the need for such conventions has passed with the wide availability of IDEs offering language-sensitive code browsing and debugging, such as that provided by Visual Studio or Eclipse.
+Thus we do not use name prefix characters to provide information that can easily be obtained while browsing code or debugging.
 We trust programmers to add appropriate conventions in their own code when those conventions are necessary for clarity or convenience, and to explain them in nearby comments.

 We prefer consistency with existing precedent to our own conventions whenever appropriate.
 For example, C++ containers like `std::vector` define standard names like `const_iterator` so if you are building a container intended to be compatible with one of those you should follow the existing precedent rather than use the Simbody convention which would have been `ConstIterator`.